 The Leaven of Liturgy is a seventeen session course covering the Order for Holy Communion liturgy from the 1928 American Book of Common Prayer.
 As each section of the liturgy is addressed in turn, the recurring theme is how the prayers of the Church have a formative effect upon those who pray, and how, though the time spent in these prayers may be small, liturgy is meant to work as leaven through the rest of our lives.

-This eight session course considers the integral nature of family in the revelation of God about Himself as well as the purpose, meaning and destiny of humankind.
-The study examines Adam and Eve, the Patriarchs, the Kings, Song of Songs and Holy Matrimony, the Holy Family proper, and Saint Paul’s “household codes.”
+The Holy Family is an eight session course considering the integral nature of family in the revelation of God about Himself as well as about the purpose, meaning and destiny of humankind.
+After an introductory session, the study goes on to examine Adam and Eve, the Patriarchs, the Kings, Song of Songs and Holy Matrimony, the Holy Family proper (St. Joseph, St. Mary, and Jesus) and Saint Paul’s “household codes.”

-“Asceticism” is a five session course taught by The Reverend Joshua Kimbril covering important guidelines for ascetical practice in the Christian life especially focusing on Prayer, Fasting, and Almsgiving.
+Asceticism is a five session course taught Fr.
+Joshua Kimbril covering important guidelines for ascetical practice in the Christian life especially focusing on Prayer, Fasting, and Almsgiving.

-This six session course explores the overall message of the Book of Psalms by closely examining selected psalms.
+Exploring the Psalms is a six session course exploring the overall messages of the Book of Psalms by closely examining selected psalms.
 It is taught by Robert Glick, organist at Saint George the Martyr Anglican Church.